 Someone @-mentioning the PushMetrics agent in a Slack channel

-This page covers both directions: agents posting to Slack from a conversation, and your team talking to an agent in Slack.
+This page covers both directions: agents posting to Slack from a web conversation, and your team talking to agents in Slack.

 Talking to an agent in Slack

-Once your workspace has the Slack integration set up and an agent is mapped to a channel, anyone in that channel can @-mention the agent and start a conversation.
+Once Slack is connected and a channel is mapped to an agent, anyone in the channel can @-mention the agent and start a conversation.
 The agent reads the message, does the work, and replies in the same thread.

 The agent replying in a Slack thread with a chart attached

-1. Someone @-mentions the agent in a connected channel, or sends it a DM if direct messages are enabled.
+1. Someone @-mentions the agent in a connected channel, or DMs it (if DMs are turned on).

 2. PushMetrics opens a new conversation for that thread.
 The Slack user becomes the requester.
-If the agent is joining an existing thread, PushMetrics first pulls the recent messages so it has context.
+If the agent is jumping into a thread that's already in progress, the recent messages get pulled in first so the agent has context.

-3. The agent does the work: querying data, building charts, drafting an answer.
+3. The agent does the work: runs queries, builds charts, drafts an answer.

-4. The reply lands in the same Slack thread as a normal message.
-Charts and CSVs are attached as Slack files.
-The conversation also lives in the PushMetrics Requests page, so anything that happened in Slack shows up there too.
+4. The reply lands in the same thread as a normal Slack message.
+Charts and CSVs ride along as Slack file uploads.
+The conversation also lives on the PushMetrics Requests page, so everything that happened in Slack shows up there too.

-Conversations that started in Slack get a small Slack icon next to them in the Requests list, so you can tell them apart from web ones.
-Click into one and you'll see the full thread on the PushMetrics side, including every tool the agent used to come up with the reply.
+Conversations that started in Slack get a small Slack icon next to them in the Requests list.
+Click into one and you'll see the full thread on the PushMetrics side, including every tool call the agent made.

 A Slack-originated conversation opened on the Requests page in PushMetrics, showing the original Slack message and the agent's full work

-This is handy for two reasons.
-You get the full picture (queries, charts, and intermediate steps) that doesn't fit cleanly into a Slack thread, and you can keep working on the conversation from the web app if you'd rather not type long follow-ups in Slack.
+Two reasons that's useful: you get the full picture (queries, charts, intermediate steps that don't fit cleanly into a Slack thread), and you can keep going on the conversation from the web app instead of typing long follow-ups in Slack.

 What the agent can do in Slack